Frequently Asked Questions

 Q: Who are the team behind Money on Chain?

-A: Our team includes experienced professionals in technology, finance, law, marketing, and entrepreneurship to enable us to launch and operate the project successfully.
+A: Our team includes experienced professionals in technology, finance, law, marketing, and entrepreneurship to enable us to launch the project successfully.
 Most of us have known each other for over ten years after meeting through work or university.

 The founders and advisors are well-known, respected, long-term members of the Bitcoin community.
 You can look for more information about our team through the team page.